telerik/fiddler-everywhere-docs/knowledge-base/how-to-track-different-devices.md

 ## Description

 Fiddler Everywhere can simultaneously capture traffic from multiple remote computers and devices (like Android and iOS smartphones).
-What configuration is needed for this to happen, and how can we differentiate the traffic from each different device?
+What is the needed configuration, and how can I differentiate the traffic from each individual device?

 ## Solution (for remote computers)